 #10: Leeroy Jenkins

-Curiously missing from our previous list, Leeroy is back with a bang, crashing straight into the top 10.
+After the release of Whispers of the Old Gods, Leeroy crashed back into the top ten of our best legendaries list, having been curiously absent before.
 Why the sudden change of heart towards the impatient raider?
-Well, with Arcane Golem getting the Warsong Commander treatment, there simply aren’t too many efficient Charge minions left in the game.
-This means that outright Aggro decks have to fall back on Leeroy as a source of damage, and combo decks have no other options to use as a target for their pile of damage buffs.
-Miracle Rogue is also back in full force, with the most popular version using Leeroy and Cold Blood as their finisher of choice.
+Well, with Arcane Golem getting a Warsong Commander-sized nerf, there simply weren’t too many efficient Charge minions left.
+That meant aggro decks had to fall back on Leeroy as a source of damage, and combo decks have few other options as a target for their pile of damage buffs.
+Miracle Rogue is also back, with the most popular version using Leeroy and Cold Blood as the finisher of choice.
 On top of this, the Leeroy, Faceless Manipulator, Power Overwhelming combo is an absolute staple in Renolock decks.

 Opinions on Leeroy fluctuated significantly more than other cards that populate the middle of this list, with some players choosing to award it one of the coveted top 5 spots, while others left it out of the top 10 entirely.
 Regardless of which side of that argument you come down on, it seems likely that we'll be hearing that iconic battlecry for many years to come.